manandharsudhir/everestwalktest/README.md

 - Clone the project
 - Open in any prefered code editor
 - Run flutter pub get
-- Use the following command in terminal to fix code generation issue<br>
-  flutter pub run build_runner watch --delete-conflicting-outputs or flutter pub run build_runner build --delete-conflicting-outputs
+- Use the following command in terminal to fix code generation issue flutter pub run build_runner watch --delete-conflicting-outputs or flutter pub run build_runner build --delete-conflicting-outputs